globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 Verified D1 state at this checkpoint:

-Open Investigations: 23
-Clients With Open Investigations: 7
-Existing Work Items: 0
+Open Investigations: 23Clients With Open Investigations: 7Existing Work Items: 0Evidence Records: 0
-Evidence Records: 0

 The D1 schema already contains and links: